iotaledger/goshimmer/docs/implementation_design/configuration_parameters.md

 Currently, in the code there are two ways in which parameters are registered with GoShimmer.
 One is deprecated way, and the other is the one that should be used when adding new parameters.

 ### Old, deprecated way
-The old way will be described shortly to give a basic understanding of how it works.
+The old way is described shortly to give a basic understanding of how it works, as it should not be used when adding new parameters.

 In a package where the parameters will be used, create a `parameters.go` file, that contains definition of constants, which define parameter names in JSON dot-notation.
 The constants will be later used in the code to access the parameter value.